zenml-io/template-e2e-batch/README.md

   * Load the inference dataset and preprocess it reusing object fitted during training
   * Perform data drift analysis reusing training dataset of the inference Model Control Plane version as a reference
   * Run predictions using a model object from the inference Model Control Plane version
-  * Store predictions as an versioned artifact and link it to the inference Model Control Plane version
+  * Store predictions as a versioned artifact and link it to the inference Model Control Plane version

 It showcases the core ZenML concepts for supervised ML with batch predictions: